kirbur3/data_visualization_with_power_bi/README.md

 Data Professional Survey Project:

-Note: This project is listed on my resume as "**Data Cleaning and Visualization with Power BI Project**".
+Note: This project is listed on my CV & resume as "**Data Visualization and Reporting with Power BI**".

 -Cleaned/Standardized data.